 - Pour in the one bottle of modelo and just enough beef stock to nearly cover the meat.
 This will vary depending on the size pot you are using, so you can use more of the modelo or beef stock to get you there depending on your preference.
 As you pour in the liquid, scrape up the delicious bits in the bottom from searing the steak and cooking the onions.

-- Add the chili powder, cumin, cilantro stems, and lime cut in half, stir until spices well mixed.
+- Add the peppers, the chili powder, cumin, cilantro stems, and lime cut in half, stir until spices well mixed.

 - Put a lid on the dish and pop in the oven to cook for 3 hours.

 - Remove from the oven and remove the lid.
 Remove the beef from the liquid and set aside.
 Strain the braising liquid and discard the solids.

 - Add 1/4 cup of the braising liquid and 2 tbs of butter to the beef, and shred with two forks.

 - Serve on warm flour tortillas and top with whatever you like.